Call us:

 Why Seams Split on Leather and Vinyl Furniture

-This is why early seam repair is much simpler and less expensive than waiting until the panel itself is damaged.
+Once a seam has split, continued use makes it worse.
+Each sit, each lean, each position shift widens the opening.
+Early repair is simpler and significantly less expensive than waiting until the panel itself is damaged.

 How We Repair Split Seams — Hand Stitching Along the Original Line